 Demolition by neglect.
-The gradual deterioration of a building when routine or major maintenance is not performed.
-This includes any structural deficiency or a deficiency in a building part, which when left unrepaired could lead to deterioration of the building's structural frame and/or if it is open to entry by vandals or vagrants.
+The gradual deterioration of a building when routine or major maintenance is not performed, the property is not properly secured against entry by vandals or vagrants, and/or the integrity of the building is compromised as a result of improper construction activities.
+This includes any structural deficiency or a deficiency in a building part, which when left unrepaired could lead to deterioration of the building's structural frame, potentially beyond the point of repair. and/or if it is open to entry by vandals or vagrants.